Sarsue/Augur/ReadMe.md

 Getting Started
 Install

 Our current recommendation is to use this project with Anaconda's Python distribution - either full Anaconda3 Latest or Miniconda3 Latest.
-Several features in this project utilize Machine Learning.
-Machine Learning Python dependencies are optional.
-If you decided to add Machine Learning features at a later point, you will likely have better user experience with Anaconda's Python distribution.

 Install Anaconda
 Confirm that you have it with: conda -V. The output should be something along the lines of: conda 4.9.2